j-selby/CASS-Degrees-Code/README.md

 the develop branch.

 **Pull Requests** are reviewed by the projects team members, the rule is that 2 people must approve of the feature or user story before it can be merged into the develop branch.
-Alternatively, if a day or more has past then only 1 approval is required for the pull request.
-This is to ensure the lively hood of our pull requests so that they don't go stale and reduce productivity of other people’s sections who may depend on a pull request.
+Alternatively, if a day or more has passed then only 1 approval is required for the pull request.
+This is to ensure the livelihood of our pull requests so that they don't go stale and reduce productivity of other people’s sections who may depend on a pull request.

 Please see this document for a full overview and detailed explanation of our branching structure: https://docs.google.com/document/d/1whU7j2F_0RFJ1n1rJsn3H6UcKvLCPCmKZ2J65a7D-9g/edit